google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/graphicalcontent-4.md

   </tr>
 </table>

-VerExif easily removed the metadata and then saved the image.
-The size went down from 363k to 325k, a difference of 10.5%; certainly not as dramatic as physical size reduction or compression, but ten percent is nothing to sneeze at, especially if you have multiple photographs.
+After the metadata was removed, the file size went down from 363k to 325k, a difference of 10.5%; certainly not as dramatic as physical size reduction or compression, but ten percent is nothing to sneeze at, especially if you have multiple photographs.